jentery/mdia360v1/index.md

 ## Th 23 January: Culture and Content

 We'll discuss gaming communities and content creation alongside topics such as monetization, intersectionality, fandom, toxicity, harassment, gamergate, completionism, and accessibility.

-We'll also review all the games we've studied thus far in terms of their culture and the content people (including fans) produce about them.
+We'll also review all the games we've studied thus far in terms of their culture and the content people (including fans) make about them.

-We'll draw material from [*Helldivers 2*](https://en.wikipedia.org/wiki/Helldivers_2) by Arrowhead Studies, who are based in Sweden.
+We'll draw material from [*Helldivers 2*](https://en.wikipedia.org/wiki/Helldivers_2) by Arrowhead Studios, who are based in Sweden.

 Be sure to check the class notebook after this session.